ToySmallChina

 Grooming & shedding

-Compare Chinese Crested with Chihuahua, Bolognese, Japanese Chin if you are deciding between similar size, group, coat, or activity profiles.
+Compare Chinese Crested with Chihuahua, Japanese Chin, and Havanese if you want a small companion but are deciding between coat care, sensitivity, and activity levels.

 Care Guide